To be eligible for admission, transfer students must be in good standing at the college or university last attended.

 - In general, credits and grades earned at other University of Nebraska campuses will be accepted, computed into the student’s grade point average, and will become a part of the permanent record from which official transcripts will be made.

 - Only courses with a grade of “C-” or better will be accepted for transfer from accredited two- and four-year colleges and universities.
-The College of Education and Human Sciences will accept a grade of “D” (including “D-”) from University of Nebraska system schools, excluding courses required by the major department.

 - Students wishing to transfer credits from recognized institutions outside the United States may need to provide a course syllabus and catalog for evaluation of transfer credits.